 Student Name

-(PRINT CLEARLY)
+- (PRINT CLEARLY)

 Home Phone

 Home Address

+-

 Student Signature

 Date

+.
+1 1 1

-Place an "X" in the c orrect blank:
+Place an "X" in the correct blank:

-I am 18 or older I am under 18
+I am 18 or older

+I am under 18

-licy when I am under 18, I understand that when I turn 18, this II force and effect and agree to abide by this Policy.
+If I am signing this Policy when I am under 18, I understand that when I turn 18, this Policy will continue to be in full force and effect and agree to abide by this Policy.

-Revised: